VSC-DDK-Workshop/gh-copilot-demo/DEVDAYS-WORKSHOP.md

     4. Follow the steps as Copilot executes the plan.
 You can intervene or provide additional instructions.

+    5. Push the changes to your branch, and open a pull request!

 #### 2. Creating a New Web App (Optional - 10 mins)

 *   **Goal:** Use Copilot's Agent Mode to create a new Vue.js web app from scratch.